emacsorphanage/ov/README.md

 #### ov-keymap `(ov-or-ovs-or-id &rest keybinds)`

-Set `keybinds` to an overlay or overlays in a list.
+Set `keybinds` to an overlay or a list of overlays.

-If `ov-or-ovs-or-id` is any symbol, the `keybinds` will be enabled in the whole buffer, and it works even if new inputs inserting at the both edges of the buffer.
+If `ov-or-ovs-or-id` is a symbol, the `keybinds` will be enabled for the entire buffer and the property represented by the symbol to `t`.

+The overlay is expanded if new inputs are inserted at the beginning or end of the buffer.

 ```cl
 (setq ov1 (ov-match "ov-"))